Bosnia court detains five Islamists under terrorism charges

-SARAJEVO Bosnia's state court has ordered one-month detention for five Islamists charged with organizing and recruiting people to fight for radical groups in Syria and Iraq, the court said on Monday.
+SARAJEVO Bosnia's state court has ordered one-month detention for five Islamists charged with organising and recruiting people to fight for radical groups in Syria and Iraq, the court said on Monday.

 The move was aimed at discouraging young Bosnians from going to fight in Syria.
-Most Bosnian Muslims, known as Bosnia's, practice a moderate form of Islam but some young Muslims have embraced the ideas of the puritanical Sunni Wahba sect.
+Most Bosnian Muslims, known as Bosniaks, practice a moderate form of Islam but some young Muslims have embraced the ideas of the puritanical Sunni Wahhabi sect.

 Local media have reported that three of the detainees have fought and returned from Syria.
-A fourth, Hushing Bosnia, known as the unofficial leader of the ultra-conservative Salami movement in Bosnia under the name Bilal, has never been to Syria but has publicly urged young Muslims to join the Islamic State.
+A fourth, Husein Bosnic, known as the unofficial leader of the ultra-conservative Salafi movement in Bosnia under the name Bilal, has never been to Syria but has publicly urged young Muslims to join the Islamic State.

-His lawyer said that Bosnia was charged with acts he had committed before the law came into force and that he would file an appeal against the detention.
+His lawyer said that Bosnic was charged with acts he had committed before the law came into force and that he would file an appeal against the detention.

 During the Wednesday's raids, police confiscated a large amount of weapons and ammunition.